-Distribution of income insurance products is mainly through insurance advisors.
+Distribution of Disability insurance products takes place mainly through insurance advisors.
 With the a.s.r. label, a.s.r. non-life is well positioned in the distribution channel serving self-employed individuals and SMEs.
-With the Loyalis label, a.s.r. non-life has a good position in the government and education, transport, healthcare and other (semi-)public sectors.
+With the Loyalis label, a.s.r. non-life has a good position in the government and education, transport, healthcare and other (semi-)public sectors. a.s.r. non-life is the market leader with a market share of 34.3% in 2022 (2021: 31.7%) in terms of premiums received.
+The income protection insurance market grew slightly in size to € 4.36 billion.

-Distribution through mandated agents has increased in recent years, reaching € 664 million2.
-This is 16.7% (2020: 15%) of the total market (GWP) for income protection insurance.
-At a.s.r. non-life, 24.1% (2021: 23%) of its Disability GWP was realised through mandated agents in 2022.
+Distribution through mandated agents has increased in recent years, reaching € 753 million.
+This is 17.2% (2022: 16.7%) of the total market (measured by premiums received) for income protection insurance.
+In 2023, 23.9% (2022: 24.4%) of a.s.r. non-life's disability premiums received was realised through mandated agents.